Sister cities of Toronto: Formation of relationships

 Toronto's city council considers requests to form relationships with other cities through its International Alliance Program.
 The criteria for both Partnership Cities and Friendship Cities were adopted by council December 5–7, 2005.
 Forming a relationship is primarily dependent on budget constraints of the Economic Development Committee, the municipal office which administers the program.

 Proposals for new relationships are requested by city staff, of their own volition or on behalf of a third party.
 These proposals are analyzed for political and financial impact, and a recommendation is then presented to the Economic Development Committee.

 Principles for new relationships

+Criteria for partnership cities

 In order to prevent spurious proposals, cities that are candidates for a relationship with Toronto must satisfy the following conditions: